 The IRS has specific guidelines for who must file a tax return.
 The guidelines are based upon a progressive taxation scale, which taxes higher earners more than lower earners via tax brackets.
 The lowest bracket is zero percent; in this bracket, no taxes are assessed.

-For example, if you're an unmarried individual under the age of 65, you must file a federal tax return if you make at least $10,400 in the tax year in question (as of 2017).
+For example, if you're an unmarried individual under the age of 65, you must file a federal tax return if you made at least $10,400 for the 2017 tax year, or 12,000 for the 2018 tax year .
 If you make less than that amount, you are in the zero percent bracket and are not required to file a return.
 If you make that amount or more, you must file a return regardless of whether you owe taxes or are owed a refund.
 The amount of that bracket varies for married individuals and for individuals over the age of 65 with certain disabilities.

 The federal tax brackets apply to taxable income, so if your only source of income is untaxable, such as workers' compensation, you may not have to file a return.
 Even if you aren't required to file a federal tax return, you may still have to file a state return.